 One of the best ways to see the northeastern United States is by taking a New England road trip.
 The region is easily one of the most beautiful in the country, for its sweeping coastal vistas, quaint architecture, picturesque small towns, and heavyweight historical sites.
-The best part is, many of the best things to do are only a short detour from Interstate 95, and the small size of New England’s six member states (Rhode Island, Massachusetts, New Hampshire, Vermont, Connecticut, and Maine) makes a road trip eminently doable, and easily customizable depending on your interests and how much time you have.
+The best part is, that many of the best things to do are only a short detour from Interstate 95, and the small size of New England’s six member states (Rhode Island, Massachusetts, New Hampshire, Vermont, Connecticut, and Maine) makes a road trip eminently doable, and easily customizable depending on your interests and how much time you have.

-That said, there is something for everyone on a New England road trip — from big cities like Boston to tiny towns like Kittery; from world-famous sports teams to world-famous museums, Ivy League campuses, and cuisine; from breathtaking mountains to the waves crashing into the ocean… you can’t go wrong.
+That said, there are something for everyone on a New England road trip — from big cities like Boston to tiny towns like Kittery; from world-famous sports teams to world-famous museums, Ivy League campuses, and cuisine; from breathtaking mountains to the waves crashing into the ocean… you can’t go wrong.
 We’ve designed a signature week-long itinerary for you, focused on the coastal states of Rhode Island, Massachusetts, New Hampshire, and Maine– with lots of options for history buffs, sports fans, outdoors enthusiasts, and architecture aficionados– but this trip is great for couples, families, or groups of friends alike.

 As you get started planning your New England road trip, there are a few things to keep in mind: